evgeni/reveal.js/fam.md

 * almost no new contributors in 2018 (well, 5, but…)
 * none in between February and September
 * Patrick (in September) is a one-time contributor so far
+* yes, the slide only has 23 contributors…

 ---